solid-design-system/solid/CONTRIBUTING.md

 - Please rewrite or delete your additional commit message, if it's really long.
 - Double-check if `[skip ci]` or similar was used anywhere as this may break our release flow.

+### Tests

+You can take a look at tests on Github.
+Users might be required to log in to [Chromatic](https://www.chromatic.com/).
+Make sure to login using your GitHub account to avoid any errors and access the checks related to the Pull Request.

 ## Quick Start

 To get started with the code steps, follow these instructions: